benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 [^faq]: At least it's not a haiku.
 Or a limerick.

-## Ben's Reimagine Fellow Application FAQ
+## Ben's *Reimagine Fellow* Application FAQ

 ### In one sentence, why do you want to be a Reimagine Fellow?

-I want to see more art[^art] happening in CECS; and to strengthen our education and research ties to the Schools of Art & Design, Music, and Digital Humanities.
+I want to see more art[^art] happening in CECS; and I want to strengthen our education and research ties to the Schools of Art & Design, Music, and Digital Humanities to get there.

 [^art]:
     Defining "art" is beyond the scope of this blog post, obviously.
 But I don't